lmartinf1091/W-D-Skill-Challenge/Read ME.md

 2. Exported enriched dataset as an excel file and built a glossary page to feed into the last page of the report.

 3. Power BI and DAX calculations.
-I have calculated the majority of the metrics in DAX since it is my best understanding and reliable.
+I calculated the majority of the metrics in DAX since it is my best understanding and reliable.
 The process of every single step is below.